 You are able to track user conversion with A/B test results in the default funnel view.
 However, with our advanced AB Test View, you can also receive a report on the statistical significance of each test variant to help better analyze the results and choose winners.
 To do this, first create the funnel you have instrumented the A/B test for.
 Then, create segments of users.
 The first segment you have selected will be the default baseline but you have the option to change this later in the bottom module of the chart control panel.
 You can change to the AB Test View by clicking the button in the bottom module.
 For example, let's say you have instrumented an A/B test to see if adding a picture to a song will increase the number of song purchases.
 We've instrumented the AB test under the 'A/B_Tests_Song_Purchase' user property and have three segments representing the baseline and the two variants.
 In the bottom module, you can choose to switch which segment you would like to use as the baseline.

-When the bottom module is set to "Improvement Over Baseline", the chart will display the conversion rate for each segment over all steps.
-For example, we can see that the variant 'Purchase_With_Picture' is performing 19.8% better than the baseline while the variant 'Purchase_No_Picture' is performing 6.25% worse than the baseline.
+When the bottom module is set to "AB Test - Improvement", the chart will display the conversion rate for each segment over all steps.
+For example, we can see that the variant 'Purchase_With_Picture' is performing 6% worse than the baseline while the variant 'Purchase_No_Picture' is performing 3.75% worse than the baseline.
+Note we are using demo data, but with real segments that impact funnel conversion you should expect the better suited segment to positively impact your baseline, while a worse suited segment would negatively impact your baseline.

 If the test is not found to be statistically significant, then you will see the following red text: